porsche-design-system/porsche-design-system/packages/storefront/src/stories/web/slotted-content.md

 # Slotted Content

-Some of our components use slots to provide textual content with our styling (e.g. `p-text` or `p-link-pure`).
+Some of our components use slots to provide text/html content with predefined styling (e.g. `p-text` or `p-link-pure`).
-We basically do support slotted content which is even wrapped inside HTML and/or contains HTML:

 ```html
 <p-text>